1 9 5 1 – 1 9 7 1 (USA)

 Week after week, with good material and bad, Skelton made audiences laugh, often when he was physically and emotionally in shreds himself.

-In 1971, after 20 years of a weekly series, the old redhead was cancelled.
-His closing line, as always, was a sincere “God bless”.
+After 20 years of a weekly series, the old redhead was gone from our screens.

 Skelton continued to perform live, doing 75 or more shows a year later in his career.
 He died in September 1997 at the age of 84.